 The program included a brief reenactment of the gold medal award ceremony and a speaker on Arctic Fever, then and now.
 Robert McCracken Peck, Senior Fellow at The Academy of Natural Sciences, impersonated Robert E. Peary.
 (He is a descendant of attendee James Mapes Dodge.)
 The current Geographical Society President, G. Theodore Burkett, portrayed Henry Grier Bryant, the President in 1909.
 The Arctic Fever speaker was Michael F. Robinson, author of The Coldest Crucible: Arctic Exploration and American Culture, winner of the 2008 Prize of the Forum for the History of Science in America.
 He was available to sign copies of his book.

 118th- Tod Carmichael- Alone… At the Bottom of the World

 In 1911 two explorers set out to reach the last “unreached” place on earth.
 With teams of men, dogs, and ponies, Roald Amundsen (Norway) and Robert F. Scott (England) struggled to become the first to arrive at the South Pole – a feat requiring years of preparation and months of exhausting travel.

-In 2006, Annual Dinner attendees received a first-hand preview of plans and expectations for the upcoming International Polar Year (IPY) in 2007 – 2008, a two-year initiative by scientists from more than 40 nations.
+Annual Dinner attendees received a first-hand preview of plans and expectations for the upcoming International Polar Year (IPY) in 2007 – 2008, a two-year initiative by scientists from more than 40 nations.
 The first IPY in 1882 – 1883 led to major advances in scientific knowledge and geographical exploration, and set a precedent for international scientific cooperation.
-Dr. Mary Albert identified an important challenge at the May dinner: “The current climate change, so evident in the Arctic, cries out for a large internationally coordinated program of scientific investigations.”
+Dr. Mary Albert identified an important challenge at the May 2006 dinner at the Union League: “The current climate change, so evident in the Arctic, cries out for a large internationally coordinated program of scientific investigations.”